.avif)

 Some of the things we did include:

-This hands-on delivery work helped us accumulate significant knowledge across multiple Twingate use-cases—from secure developer access to production operations—and enables us to deliver high-quality Twingate setups that are maintainable, auditable, and aligned with Zero Trust principles.
+This hands-on delivery work helped us accumulate significant knowledge across multiple Twingate use cases—from developer onboarding to production operations—and enables us to deliver high-quality Twingate setups that are maintainable, auditable, and aligned with Zero Trust principles.

 Some of the things we can help you do with Twingate include: